jsta/Field-to-Model/docs/source/tem_ee3_warming.rst

 .. note:: draft ...edit rinse, repeat :-)

-   We will be running the model at the Toolik Field Station.
+   We will be running the model at the Toolik Field Station (note from Hannah: Utquiagvik for this one ideally).
 We will use the demo demonstration data that is shipped with the TEM model for our "control" or "base" run.
 This data is based on the CRU TS 4.0 dataset.

    We will then create a second input dataset that is identical to the first except that the air temperatures have been increased by 2 degrees Celsius during the summer months (June, July, August) for the years 2000-2015.
+Update from Hannah: 2019 only, min-July to mid-Sept, increase temperature by 2.6C.

    This will be our "treatment" or "warming" run.

    We will then compare the outputs of the two runs to see how the warming has affected the model's predictions of various ecosystem variables.
+Hannah: soil temperature at 10cm depth comparison to observations and between control and warming runs.

+.. note:: draft of the actual instructions for participants

+   do the setup

+   make copy of input dataset

+   create warming treatment dataset (increase air temp by 2.6C in June-Sept 2019) out of the copy

+   create two runfolders, one for control pointing to original input data, one for warming pointing to modified input data

+   run both experiments

+   analyze the outputs (for that locate the observational data)

 .. collapse:: Draft API ideas for creating altered input data
    :class: workshop-collapse